posb00/rabbitmq/README.md

 ## Description

 This is a laravel project for jobsity test, the project has JWT, RabbitMQ, Unit Test and docker.
+You have to run all this scripts in order.

 - Clone the repository.
 - Create an .env file and copy all the data from .env.example and paste it into the .env file